cole-h06/verity-research/README.md

 ## Current Status of Verity

-(As of June 10, 2026)
+(As of June 13, 2026)

 ### Dataset

-- 24 sources
+* 24 sources
-- 15,185 canonical claims
+* 12,783 canonical claims
+* 13,962 assertions

 ### Recent Results

-- Ran the first credibility propagation experiment
+* Implemented iterative source-claim credibility propagation
-- Non-uniform rankings emerged from a uniform starting state
-- Tested random initialization
+* Tested both uniform and random initialization
-- Rankings were nearly identical after convergence
+* Both initializations converged to nearly identical solutions
-- Maximum observed difference: 0.000799
+* Maximum observed difference after convergence: 2.37e-8
+* Evidence suggests the propagation operator converges to a stable fixed point
+* Credibility currently collapses heavily onto bjs.com
+* Explicit disagreement propagation has not yet been incorporated (soon to be accounted for)

-### Open Questions
+### Current Questions

-- Should source degree be normalized?
+* Why does bjs.com dominate the fixed point?
+* How should conflicting claims subtract credibility?
-- How should source independence be modeled?
+* How can dependence between sources be modeled?
-- Does the system always converge to the same ranking?
-- Can agreement be separated from correctness?
-- Can credibility emerge from graph structure alone?
+* Should random walks with teleportation be introduced?